Realityloop/drupalmel/README.md

 * **build:**

+  Executes the following commands:
+  * build-backend
+  * build-frontend

+* **build-backend:**

+  Builds the backend codebase by running Composer install inside the PHP container.

+* **build-frontend:**

-  Ensures that the Docker containers are running, and executes `composer install` inside the PHP container.
+  Builds the frontend codebase by running NPM install and Nuxt build inside the Node container.

 * **clean:**